anp-scp/django-to-rest/docs/community/contributing_to_django_to_rest.md

     $ python3 -m pip uninstall django-to-rest

 And then install again to run the test on the updated code.
-Ensure that the test scripts are will comented so that one can understand about the scenario for which it is tested.
+Ensure that the test scripts are well commented so that one can understand about the scenario for which it is tested.
 Check existing scripts for example.

 Documentation
 -------------